axvampire/stock-price-predictor/README.md

 This project is a simple **Streamlit** app that predicts stock prices using **Linear Regression**.

 #Features
-- Displays stock price data from `stock_data.csv` from 1st of January 2015 to 31st of March 2025
+- Displays stock price data from `stock_data.csv` from 1st of January 2015 to 31st of December 2024
 - Uses **Machine Learning** (Linear Regression) to predict future stock prices
 - Interactive **visualizations** with Matplotlib